geshan/gemini-workshop/README.md

 ---

-16. Generate code (Node.js)
+#### Generated Node.js Code

-If you want to create an API for the e-commerce description generator or want to have more control over what the LLM is called, you can generate code and run it on a Google Cloud Platform service like Google Cloud Run.
+16. If you want to create an API for the e-commerce description generator or want to have more control over what the LLM is called, you can generate code and run it on a Google Cloud Platform service like Google Cloud Run.
 To generate code, click the `<> Get Code` link which shows a slider on the right side as follows:

 <details>
 <summary>Default generated code (Python)</summary>